 About BYBORRE®

-BYBORRE® is a pioneering textile company founded in 2015, and dedicated to transforming the textile industry through responsible creation and transparent sourcing.
-Merging physical and digital worlds, BYBORRE® pioneers material innovation, transparency and textile customization to make responsible textiles accessible, worldwide.
+Founded in 2015, BYBORRE® is a textile innovation company dedicated to transforming the textile industry through responsible design and production.Their platform for custom textiles bridges the physical and digital worlds, making responsible textile creation accessible worldwide.

 Contact details